 Media - Media includes CD's, DVDs and streaming video.

-Course packs - When a large number of articles are needed or when materials are restricted by copyright and require permission from the publisher, a coursepack sold to students by the bookstore is an alternative.
+Course packs - When materials are restricted by copyright and require permission from the publisher, a coursepack sold to students by the bookstore is an alternative.
 Subject Librarians can work with you to locate library material instead of using course packs that may not be affordable to all students.
-Coursepacks are not be placed on reserves; they are sold directly to students through the bookstore.
+Coursepacks are sold directly to students through the bookstore and not available from the library.